AgileBIM/FabCOD/docs/wiki/SEAM-SubObject.md

 ## Properties
 The following items are accessed from the base object by a dot notation
 ### Property: Alt
-Get/Set Alternatge Code of the SEAM Object.
+Get/Set the Alternatge Code of the SEAM Object.

 Alternate Code is used for enforcing Alternate Seam values using the Specifications.
 ##### Returns